SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 #.
    Run a query.

-   For example, a modified query from the TPC-H benchmark:
+   This example is from the TPC-H benchmark:

    .. code-block:: postgres